ICJIA/icjia-accessibility-portal/content/faqs.md

 **Your professional responsibilities as a manager:**

 **1. Resource allocation:**
-- **Budget for accessibility** — Ensure your team has time and resources to create accessible content
+- **Budget for accessibility** — Ensure your team has time and resources to create accessible content.
-- **Prioritize accessibility in project planning** — Don't treat accessibility as optional or "nice to have"
+- **Prioritize accessibility in project planning** — Don't treat accessibility as optional or "nice to have".
-- **Don't create impossible deadlines** — Unrealistic timelines that force staff to skip accessibility checks put your agency at risk
+- **Don't create impossible deadlines** — Unrealistic timelines that force staff to skip accessibility checks put your agency at risk.

 **2. Staff training and support:**
-- **Ensure staff receive accessibility training** — Don't assume staff "already know" accessibility requirements
+- **Ensure staff receive accessibility training** — Don't assume staff "already know" accessibility requirements.
-- **Provide access to tools** — Screen readers, testing tools, accessible templates
+- **Provide access to tools** — Screen readers, testing tools, accessible templates.
-- **Support staff when they identify barriers** — If a vendor tool isn't accessible, work with procurement to address it
+- **Support staff when they identify barriers** — If a vendor tool isn't accessible, work with procurement to address it.

 **3. Accountability for deliverables:**
-- **Include accessibility in performance expectations** — Make it clear that accessible content is required, not optional
+- **Include accessibility in performance expectations** — Make it clear that accessible content is required, not optional.
-- **Review deliverables for accessibility** — Don't approve content that doesn't meet WCAG 2.1 Level AA
+- **Review deliverables for accessibility** — Don't approve content that doesn't meet WCAG 2.1 Level AA.
-- **Document accessibility issues** — If staff repeatedly produce inaccessible content despite training, address it through normal performance management
+- **Document accessibility issues** — If staff repeatedly produce inaccessible content despite training, address it through normal performance management.

 **4. Escalation and problem-solving:**
-- **Escalate systemic barriers** — If your team lacks training, tools, or vendor cooperation, escalate to leadership
+- **Escalate systemic barriers** — If your team lacks training, tools, or vendor cooperation, escalate to leadership.
-- **Work with your agency's accessibility coordinator** — They can provide guidance and help remove barriers
+- **Work with your agency's accessibility coordinator** — They can provide guidance and help remove barriers.
-- **Don't ignore accessibility complaints** — If someone reports an accessibility barrier, treat it seriously
+- **Don't ignore accessibility complaints** — If someone reports an accessibility barrier, treat it seriously.

 **What protects you professionally:**

-- **Document your efforts** — Keep records of accessibility training provided, tools purchased, policies implemented
+- **Document your efforts** — Keep records of accessibility training provided, tools purchased, policies implemented.
-- **Follow agency accessibility policies** — If your agency has adopted accessibility standards, ensure your team follows them
+- **Follow agency accessibility policies** — If your agency has adopted accessibility standards, ensure your team follows them.
-- **Seek guidance when unsure** — Contact your agency's accessibility coordinator or Illinois DoIT for help
+- **Seek guidance when unsure** — Contact your agency's accessibility coordinator or Illinois DoIT for help.

 **The bottom line:** You won't be named in a DOJ lawsuit, but accessibility is part of your management responsibilities.
 Ignoring accessibility requirements could be addressed through performance management, and it puts your agency at legal risk.